-Because of the complexity of closing out a highway project, it is not unusual for a project to take months or years before it is officially concluded.
-The challenges to closing out a project can include change of personnel from both the contractor and the owner (DOT), migration of information (paper to electronic), lack of interest in finalization of as-built drawings, and contract amendments that tend to linger due to final negotiation or agreement.
-Not closing out a project within an expected time frame can lead to additional costs to the owner, frustration to the contractors and impediments to release of retention or final payment to the contractor.
-The delay ultimately impacts relationships and possibly the bonding capacity for a contractor.
-While there are check lists and processes for closing out a project among some state agencies, a better understanding of factors that drive delayed project close-outs could help ensure timely conclusion of highway projects.
+Because of the complexity of closing out a highway project, it is not unusual for the completion of a project to take months or years.
+The challenges to closing out a project can include change of personnel, migration of information (paper to electronic), and competing responsibilities.
+Not closing out a project within an expected time frame can lead to additional costs to the owner, frustration to the contractors and impediments to release of retention and/or final payment.
+The delay ultimately impacts internal and external relationships.
+While there are checklists and processes for closing out a project among some state agencies, a better understanding of factors that drive delayed project close-outs could help ensure timely conclusion of highway projects.

 The objective of this synthesis is to document successful practices for closing out highway projects.

 Information to be gathered will include but not be limited to: